Canada Water, Southwark

 The Daily Mail Group’s Harmsworth Quays printing works was built on the site of Quebec Dock.
 Canada Water station opened in 1999, providing an interchange between the East London line (now part of the London Overground network) and the newly-built Jubilee line extension.

 Next came a major regeneration project that has turned Canada Water into “a new town centre for Rotherhithe,” in a joint initiative by Southwark council and British Land.
 In addition to the usual mix of homes, commercial premises and a new public space, the scheme’s landmark feature is a library and culture space that opened in 2012 and is shown in the photo below.

-The Canada estate’s towers have recently been eclipsed by Barratt’s 26-storey Ontario Point – seen on the right in the photograph at the top – the only new building in the regeneration zone with any real height.
+The Canada estate’s towers have recently been eclipsed by Barratt’s 26-storey Ontario Point – seen on the right in the photograph at the top – which was at first the only new building in the regeneration zone with any real height.

-Beyond the joys of the library and culture space, the reborn Canada Water is by no means perfect, though there are plans for further improvements and refurbishment.
+Beyond the joys of the library and culture space, the reborn Canada Water is by no means perfect, though there are plans for much more to be done.
 In a highly favourable Observer review of the library’s architecture, Rowan Moore said of the wider area’s redevelopment: “The quality most obviously lacking, apart from charm or delight, is coherence.
 You go from car park to reed bed to tin shed to a wooden bridge redolent of old Holland, without apparent logic.”

 Harmsworth Quays doubles as Elliot Carver’s printing works in the James Bond film Tomorrow Never Dies.